SpookyKipper/TabIslandsForChrome/README.md

 ### A recreation of the Automatic Tab Islands creation feature from the Opera One browser

 Features:<br>
-✅ Automatic Tab Groups Creation (Custom Tab Group Names)<br>
+- ✅ Automatic Tab Groups Creation (Custom Tab Group Names)<br>
-  - Default & Search Engine tabs can be set differently!
+  - Default & Search Engine tabs can be set differently!<br>
-✅ Auto Disband Groups with only 1 tabs (togglable)<br>
+- ✅ Auto Disband Groups with only 1 tabs (togglable)<br>
-✅ Alt+T Shortcut (shortcut changable/deletable)
+- ✅ Alt+T Shortcut (shortcut changable/deletable)

 ---
 👍 Tested **working** on:<br>